TIMELINE-Petroplus: rapid rise and fall of a refiner

 * Ingostadt refinery is forced to close after it is unable to pay for crude oil.

-* Coryton secures a tolling agreement from Marcel Van Poecke, together with Morgan Stanley and KKR in mid February.
+* Coryton secures a tolling agreement from former Petroplus owner Marcel Van Poecke, together with Morgan Stanley and KKR in mid February.

+* Gunvor buys Antwerp refinery in March, analysts say location on Europe’s Amsterdam-Rotterdam-Antwerp oil hub means it is likely to be converted to storage.

+* Petroplus announces plans to delist from May 11, 2012.
+A Swiss court grants administrators for Petroplus another six months to restructure its Swiss plant’s debt and sell it.
+(Reporting by Zaida Espana, Simon Falush and Ikuko Kurahone; Editing by David Cutler)